“Be miserable. Or motivate yourself. Whatever has to be done, it’s always your choice.”

 - Adjust your goal size.
 If a big goal in your life feels overwhelming set a smaller goal to find your motivation again.
 And if a smaller goal doesn’t seem inspiring try to aim higher and make it bigger goal and see how that affects your motivation.

 - Exercise.
 Working out doesn’t just affect your body.
-I find that just 20-30 minutes of lifting free weights releases inner tensions and stress and makes me feel more focused and motivated once again.
+I find that just 20-30 minutes of lifting free weights releases inner tensions and stress and makes me feel more focused once again.

 - Take 2 minutes to look back at your successes.
 Close your eyes and let the memories of your biggest successes – no matter in what part of your life – wash over you.
 Let those most positive memories boost your motivation.